 Low potassium levels in the blood (hypokalemia): Apple cider vinegar might lower potassium levels in the blood.
 If your potassium is already low, apple cider vinegar might make it too low.
 Don't use apple cider vinegar if you have this condition.

 - Digoxin (Lanoxin)

 - Insulin might decrease potassium levels in the body.
 Large amounts of apple cider vinegar might also decrease potassium levels in the body.
 Taking apple cider vinegar along with insulin might cause potassium levels in the body to be too low.
-Avoid taking large amounts of apple cider vinegar if you take insulin.

 - Medications for diabetes (Antidiabetes drugs)